Cory-jbpm/workflow-react-form/README.md

 ## How to get the JSON?

 On the right side of the page you have a live-update JSON view.
 You can copy it (via copy buttonns) at any time.
-Alternatively at the bottom of the form you can click the Submit button to download the workflow jsonn.
+Alternatively at the bottom of the form you can click the Submit button to download the workflow json.

 ## What it looks like